specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/compliance/arc-sql-payg-compliance/README.md

-# Paygo-SQLMI
+# Paygo-SQLArc (Windows only)

-This Azure Policy ensures that all SQL Managed Instance resources using `LicenseType = BasePrice` are marked as non-compliant.
-The remediation task sets `LicenseType = LicenseIncluded`.
+This Azure Policy ensures that all SQL Arc servers using `LicenseType = Paid` are marked as non-compliant.
+Servers with `LicenseType = LicenseOnly` are treated as compliant.
+The remediation task sets `LicenseType = PAYG`.

 Use Azure CLI or PowerShell to create the policy definition: